vivekcode01/StreamIt/docs/guide/media-transcode-package.md

 ## Transcode

 We'll begin by sending a `POST` request to the `/jobs/transcode` endpoint of our API.
 In this request, we'll specify the source files (our available inputs) and define the desired outputs — specifically, HD and Full HD video tracks, along with English audio.
+Check the [API reference](/reference/api) for the different payload options.

 ```sh
 curl -X POST